Back to Blog

 The essential requirements checklist for insider threat solutions

-This is my perspective as a CISO on what are the essential requirements for an insider threat solution.
+This is my perspective as a CISO on what I believe are the essential requirements for an insider threat solution.
 I have tried to not focus on the obvious such as "provide investigative capabilities".
-All vendors will provide these.
-I will instead focus on the requirements that bring the most value to a comprehensive insider threat strategy.

 Most of these apply to almost any security product (e.g., accuracy, coverage, respect to employee privacy).
 Solutions should automate security and reduce the burden on the IT and security teams who are drowning in alerts.

 - Proactive: protect high-value corporate data proactively (i.e., look for a solution that goes beyond post-fact investigations).